MC-Illuminations/ServerResourcePack/readme.md

 This repository serves as the central hub for developing the MCI server resource pack.

+## Developing the Pack
+**Please don’t use this repo as your development source.**
+Instead, download the pack locally by clicking [here](https://github.com/MC-Illuminations/ServerResourcePack/archive/refs/heads/main.zip).
+Once downloaded, edit the files on your system, and then push your changes to your branch when you’re ready.

+## How to correctly use the repo.
 To correctly contribute to the resource pack, **please avoid committing directly to the `main` branch**.
 Instead:
 1. Create a new **development branch** for your changes.
 2. Commit your updates to this branch.